Vignette: Hindcast Bay Delta SCHISM at Delta Modeling Section with Preprocessor

 • Edit rnday for runtime

-4. Run files:
+4. Run scripts:

 • multi_clip.py

-• Creates a list of .th files necessary for the run to execute found in simulation directory
+• Creates a list of .th files necessary for the run to execute found in simulation directory by calculating the seconds elapsed since the start date for each .th file found in the data/time_history folder.

 • In a conda environment with schimpy installed, go to simulation directory and run: